Random walks with stochastic resetting in complex networks: a discrete time approach: First hitting statistics for non-Markovian RRPs

 Note that, for our goals, it is not necessary to consider further spectral details of ${\widetilde {\bf W}}$.

 From the geometric decay of (\ref{power_tilde_W}) it follows that all the moments of the first hitting time are finite.
 Indeed, they are given by \beq \big\langle T_i^m \big\rangle = (-1)^m \frac{d^m}{ds^m}{\bar \chi}_i(e^{-s}) \bigg|_{s=0} , m \in \mathbb{N}. \eeq For $m=1$ one gets the mean first hitting time (MFHT).
 Indeed, from the relation $ {\bar \Lambda}_i(u) =(1-{\bar \chi}_i(u))/(1-u)$, we have \beq \big\langle T_i \big\rangle = \frac{d}{du}{\bar \chi}_i(u) \bigg|_{u=1} = {\bar \Lambda}_i(u) \bigg|_{u=1} = [(\mathbf{1}-{\widetilde {\bf W}})^{-1}]_i \eeq which has to coincide, for a single target, with (\ref{MFPT}) (in the case of a very small resetting rate).
 Observe that $\mathbf{1}-{\widetilde {\bf W}}$ is invertible (Theorem \ref{theorem}).
 We numerically verified the accordance of (\ref{MFPT}) (for a very small resetting rate $p$) and (\ref{MFPT_non_Markov}) for a single t-node $j=200$ and starting node $i=100$.
 For the WS network of Fig.\ \ref{WS_network} we obtain, with $p=10^{-9}$, $\langle T_{100,200}\rangle \approx 32398$ from both Eqs.\ (\ref{MFPT}) and (\ref{MFPT_non_Markov}), and the accordance is maintained for different values of the parameters.
 Further, for the considered realization of the BA network, we obtain $\langle T_{100,200}\rangle \approx 387.69$.
 We point out that \eqref{power_tilde_W} tells us that in an ergodic Markovian walk any target is hit with probability one.
 We will show later that this remains true under resetting as long as the resulting associated walk is ergodic.
-The situation may change to $\Lambda_i(\infty) >0$ under resetting when additional conditions are met, destroying ergodicity of the associated walk.
+We point out that in the Markov case, i.e. when the RRP is a Bernoulli process, the killing t-nodes approach has a connection to absorbing Markov chains.
+In particular consult \cite{GrinsteadSnell2006}, Theorem 11.3.
+We outline more details in Appendix \ref{AW_AMC}. \\ The situation may change to $\Lambda_i(\infty) >0$ under resetting when additional conditions are met, destroying ergodicity of the associated walk.
 We will consider at the end of this section such a case and explore the issue of ergodicity more closely.
 With these considerations, we are ready to establish the defective propagator of the {\it auxiliary walk under resetting -- (AWR)} as \beq \eeq which is supported on $t \in \mathbb{N}_0$ and fulfills the initial condition $ {\widetilde {\bf P}}_{\text{AWR}}({\widetilde {\bf W}}, {\widetilde {\bf R}} ;0) = \mathbf{1}$.
 At each integer time instant, the AWR-walker either performs a step or it is reset until being killed by visiting a t-node.
 We will refer to (\ref{walk_with_resets_def}) as the {\it survival propagator (SP)} as it contains the first hitting statistics of given t-node set ${\cal B}$ of the (row-stochastic) propagator ${\bf P}(\mathbf{W}, \mathbf{R} ;t)$ (\ref{walk_with_resets}).
-The latter is recovered when we replace in (\ref{walk_with_resets_def}) ${\widetilde {\bf W}} \to \mathbf{W}$ and ${\widetilde {\bf R}} \to \mathbf{R}$.
-We refer from now on (\ref{walk_with_resets}) to as \emph{associated walk}.
-The SP only considers the sample paths which have not reached a t-node up to and including time $t$.
-These sample paths occur in the AWR with the same probabilities as in the associated walk.
-The SP entry $[{\widetilde {\bf P}}_{\text{AWR}}({\widetilde {\bf W}}, {\widetilde {\bf R}} ;t)]_{ij}$ is the probability that the AWR walker, starting from node $i$, reaches node $j$ alive at time $t$.
-In (\ref{walk_with_resets_def}), the memory terms $ ({\widetilde {\bf W}}^{\Delta t_1-1}\cdot {\widetilde {\bf R}}) \cdot \ldots \cdot ({\widetilde {\bf W}}^{\Delta t_n-1}\cdot {\widetilde {\bf R}})$ contain the history of killing events which happened prior to the $n$-th reset.
+The latter is recovered when we replace in (\ref{walk_with_resets_def}) ${\widetilde {\bf W}}$ with $\mathbf{W}$ and ${\widetilde {\bf R}}$ with $\mathbf{R}$.
+We have $[\mathbf{W}^k \cdot \mathbf{R}]_{ij} =\sum_{k=1}^N [\mathbf{W}^k]_{kj} R_j = R_j $ which leads us to